Score plateau: 65

 Week 1–2: Identify + attack the weakest enabling skill

-Take a diagnostic mock → identify the lowest enabling skill → spend 70% of study time on targeted drills for that skill.
+Take a diagnostic mock to identify the lowest enabling skill, then spend 70% of study time on targeted drills for that skill.
 If Oral Fluency: daily shadowing.
 If Pronunciation: stress pattern drills.
 If Grammar: rule study + proofread practice.
+Use the diagnostic tool to pinpoint your weakest areas.
+See how long to prepare for PTE for personalised timelines.

 Week 3–4: High-value task precision